 Starring: Cesar Montano, Sunshine Cruz and Johnny Delgado

 See, it’s movies like this that makes me wonder if Philippine cinema is the long lost black sheep brother of Bollywood.

 Sitcom/Action Filipino actor Cesar Montano got his shot "writing", directing, and acting for this little slasher flick in the Philippines, which was released at the 2006 Metro Manila Film Festival.
-Now, I should be glad to see my country's taking at least a little interest in this fine sub-genre, but I didn't mean going as far as plagiarizing a post-80s French Extreme classic.
+Now, I should be glad to see my country's taking at least a little interest in this fine sub-genre, but I didn't mean going as far as plagiarizing an early 2000s French Extreme classic.

 Here's what went down; a cab driver named Junior drives to the country side with his girlfriend Trixie and a friend for the weekend, staying with Trixie's family which includes her mum, a war-traumatized brother and his wife, and an orphaned girl fostered by the family.

 Unfortunately for Junior, the old matriarch isn't too fond of him, thus putting his relationship with his gal in jeopardy.
 Things turn for the horrible, however, when a machete-wielding serial killer followed Junior into the country side and starts murdering off each family member one by one.
 Then the maniac kidnaps Junior's girlfriend, stuffing her in the back of his car before driving away As our hero gives chase and fights the killer off, it appears that not all of it is what they appear to be...